-This handbook is intended to facilitate your transition to the School of Nursing.
-This handbook contains information on the School of Nursing Baccalaureate (BSN) prelicensure program (Traditional BSN, Accelerated BSN and DE pre-licensure) and the services available for you.
-It also includes contact information/e-mails of the program directors for the BSN program.
+This handbook is intended to facilitate your transition to the School of Nursing and serve as a guide throughout your tenure.
+This handbook contains information on the School of Nursing Baccalaureate (BSN) prelicensure program (Traditional BSN, Accelerated BSN (ABSN), BSN Transfer Track and Direct Entry pre-licensure programs) and the services available for you.
+It also includes contact information for the program leadership team.